adunis/globe-seekers-vault/notes/Mecha PbA Rules/Mecha Sheets.md

 ![[Untitled 7.jpg|325]]

+> Isometric perspective of a **sentient bio-dreadnought, 'SILVANUS'**, a strange fusion of smooth white armor and root-like bio-cabling, standing silently in a misty forest.
+In the distinct art style of 90s mecha anime.
+It moves on three thick, digitigrade legs.
+Its main body is a smooth, teardrop-shaped pod, from which its "arms" emerge.
+One arm is completely fused with an oversized, blocky **'Arborist' Railgun**, while the other is a slender manipulator.
+It has no head, only a single, large, glowing green lens on the front of its main body.
+A tiny robed figure stands at its base.
+Hand-drawn cel-shaded look, soft, diffused lighting, atmospheric fog, film grain.

 A graceful fusion of primal magic and elven artistry, capable of controlling the battlefield and sustaining allies.

 > **STATS & RESOURCES**